 Traveling around the island can be pretty difficult if you don’t have a car.
-The public transportation does not cover the whole island but just a small part, therefore a lot of tourists rely on the organized trips.
+The public transportation does not cover the whole island but just a small part, therefore a lot of tourists rely on organized trips.
 We did it too and it was a nice experience so I want to share it with you.
 We bought the island tour, Kefalonia tour (blog article coming soon) and Navagio boat trip.
-Also, we visited the capital, Zante, on our own using the public transportation.
+Also, we visited the capital, Zante, on our own using public transportation.

 Navagio boat trip (25 euro/person) – or between paradise and nightmare

 The day we arrived, the Ionian sea was very agitated, with big waves.
 We enjoyed the view, as all the strong currents have colored the water in an incredible turquoise.
 And the waves were the missing puzzle in order to have a surprising wild landscape.
-The problem was with the timing with each planned trip.
+The problem was with the timing of each planned trip.
 What should we do with Navagio boat trip?
 We waited for a couple of days hoping that the sea will calm down (and it happened just when we were on the island tour) in order to buy the tickets.

 On Sunday, we had a free day – no trips, just relaxing.
 As the sea was calm, we reserved the seats for an unforgettable trip (and when I say unforgettable, I mean it, you will see later why).
 The local agency had tickets for 2 trips: 9:30h or 13:30h.
 We chose the first trip for the next day.

 On Monday morning it was sunny and the sea was quiet so we were prepared to start our adventure.
 And what adventure!
 In the first part of the trip, everything was perfect!
 I was taking photos, admiring the view and enjoying the ride.